gowtham758550/Git-Manager/README.md

 Pull request and issues are always welcome here if you got any bugs in this program.

+This setup file idea is given by [Seanmusse](https://www.github.com/seanmusse) And with the help of [Raagul26](https://www.github.com/raagul26) i add this feature.

 Find me in [Linkedin](https://www.linkedin.com/in/gowtham-s-516433182) and [HackerRank](https://www.hackerrank.com/gowtham758550)